ufengger/bibtex-all/docs/Rabiner_tutor_HMM.rst

 It should be obvious that the above scaling procedure applies equally well to reestimation of the :math:`\pi` or :math:`B` coefficients.
-It should also be obvious that the scaling procedure of :eq:`hmmeq92` need not be applied at every time instant :math:`t`, but can be performed whenever desired, or necessary (e.g., to prevent underflow).
+It should also be obvious that the scaling procedure of :eq:`hmmeq92a` and :eq:`hmmeq92b` need not be applied at every time instant :math:`t`, but can be performed whenever desired, or necessary (e.g., to prevent underflow).
 If scaling is not performed at some instant :math:`t`, the scaling coefficients :math:`c_t`, are set to :math:`1` at that time and all the conditions discussed above are then met.

 The only real change to the HMM procedure because of scaling is the procedure for computing :math:`P(O \mid \lambda)`.
 We cannot merely sum up the